Master's Degrees in Cyber Security

-The Master of Science in Cybersecurity Policy examines strategies for societal responses to cyber security threats at enterprise, national and global levels.
+The Master of Science in Cybersecurity Management and Policy examines strategies for societal responses to cyber security threats at enterprise, national and global levels.

 The roles of government, inter-organizational alliances and international cooperatives are explored, as are such legal concepts as privacy, intellectual property and civil liberties.